Jesus20000/Custom-Collection-Iterator/README.md

 ## 🚀 Features

 - Add books to a custom collection
-- Iterate through books using a user-defined iterator
+- Iterate through books using a custom iterator
-- Clean and modular OOP-based design
+- Clear, modular, and extensible object-oriented design
-- Easy to extend (e.g., filter by author, sort by title)
+- Easily adaptable for filtering and sorting

 ---

-## 🧪 Sample Output
+## 📌 Sample Output

 ```